BrunoComitre/python-resource-inventory/Python Annotations/PYTHON WEB.md

 [DESCRIBE CARRER HERE]

-- [PyJobs](https://www.pyjobs.com.br/) [PT-BR] - Encontre aqui as melhores vagas e profissionais Python.
+- [PyJobs](https://www.pyjobs.com.br/) - Encontre aqui as melhores vagas e profissionais Python.
-- [Boosting your career as a developer](https://leportella.com/english/2020/02/26/boosting-your-career.html) [EN-US] - Boosting your career as a developer.
+- [Boosting your career as a developer](https://leportella.com/english/2020/02/26/boosting-your-career.html) - Boosting your career as a developer.

 [GO TO INDEX](#index)